GGOOFPRO/Durian_Leaf_Disease_Detector/README.md

 A Flutter project barely hold together by ductape and AI.

+This made for Android, IOS? idk I didn't use MAC

 ## Getting Started

 This project is a starting point for a Flutter application.